iceablemedia/chooko-lite/readme.txt

 All other files are copyright 2013-2015 Iceable Media and released under the terms of the GNU GPLv2 License.

+== TRANSLATIONS ==

+Currently available translation (GNU GPLv2 Licensed):

+* French (fr_FR) translation: by Iceable Media

+Translating this theme into you own language is quick and easy, you will find a .POT file in the /languages folder to get you started.
+It contains about 80 strings only.
+If you don't have a .po file editor yet, you can download Poedit from http://www.poedit.net/download.php - Poedit is free and available for Windows, Mac OS and Linux.

+If you have translated this theme into your own language and are willing to share your translation with the community, please feel free to do so on the forums at http://www.iceablethemes.com
+Your translation files will be added to the next update.
+Don't forget to leave your name, email address and/or website link so credits can be given to you!

 == CHANGELOG ==

+= 1.2.0 =
+July 22th, 2015
+* Replaced theme options panel with Customizer implementation
+* Added "title-tag" support
+* Added editor-style
+* Updated fr_FR translation file

 = 1.1.10 =
 May 26th, 2015
 * Tested with WP 4.2.2
 * Enhanced menu items: the whole item area is now clickable, not just the text
 * Added option to display tagline